 Collecting Graham Greene

-There is no problem in buying copies of Graham Greene’s works: his major novels are all in print.
-Vintage Books www.penguinrandomhouse.co.uk/publishers/vintage/vintage-classics/ currently advertises 40 titles by the author.
+There is no problem in buying copies of Graham Greene’s works: his major novels are still in print.
+The Penguin Random House website (https://www.penguinrandomhouse.co.uk/authors/176450/graham-greene) currently advertises the majority of titles by the author.

 There is also a strong second-hand market for his books.
 Two of the largest websites featuring his works in a range of conditions from first editions to cheap paperbacks are www.abebooks.co.uk and http://www.bookfinder.com/

 Those interested in the higher end of the collecting market, might care to keep a regular eye on the auction scene.
 The famous London auction houses, Sotheby’s, Christie’s and Bonhams, occasionally feature Graham Greene in their Modern First Editions auctions.
+Forum Auctions too often feature works by this author as part of a calendar of monthly auctions www.forum.auctions.co.uk .
 Drewatts & Bloomsbury Auctions hold regular specialist second-hand book auctions which often include works by Greene: www.bloomsburyauctions.com

 Rare Book Dealer Peter Harrington has a website featuring many highly collectable and expensive Greene titles.
-His site currently features an excellent video in which he shows and talks about a rare first edition of The Confidential Agent. http://www.peterharrington.co.uk/ .
 Rick Gekoski, who met Greene in the 1980s, also deals in rare books including works by the author. www.gekoski.com

 Berkhamsted and Around